-Although infrastructure-focused federal income tax credits in the US have traditionally been targeted to renewable energy projects, there has been a push in recent years to expand the tax credit regime to cover additional types of infrastructure such as carbon capture and sequestration, energy storage and transmission assets.
+Although infrastructure-focused federal income tax credits in the United States have traditionally been targeted at renewable energy projects, there has been a push in recent years to expand the tax credit regime to cover additional types of infrastructure, such as carbon capture and sequestration, clean hydrogen production, and energy storage and transmission assets.

 II Renewable energy tax equity structures

-The first type of credit available for renewable projects is investment tax credits, which are available for investments in solar equipment, fuel cells, small wind energy property (i.e., 100kW or less), offshore wind, fibre-optic solar, geothermal projects, combined heat and power property, geothermal heat pump property and microturbines.2 The credits are calculated as a percentage of a project's cost, and are available in their entirety in the year the equipment is placed into operation.
+The first type of credit available for renewable energy projects is investment tax credits, which are available for investments in solar equipment, fuel cells, small wind energy property (i.e., 100kW or less), offshore wind, fibre-optic solar, geothermal projects, combined heat and power property, geothermal heat pump property, and microturbines.2 The credits are calculated as a percentage of a project's cost and are available in their entirety in the year the equipment is placed into operation.

-The tax credit for offshore wind is 30 per cent of the cost for projects that begin construction before 2026.5 The tax credit for fuel cells, small wind energy and fibre optic solar is subject to a similar phase-down schedule as solar, but the credit expires if construction does not begin until 2024 or later, or if the project fails to be placed in service before 2026.6 Combined heat and power, geothermal heat pump and microturbine projects qualify for a 10 per cent credit as long as construction begins before 2024.7 Geothermal projects benefit from a permanent 10 per cent credit.8
+The tax credit for offshore wind is 30 per cent of the cost for projects that begin construction before 2026.5 Once construction begins, offshore wind projects generally will have 10 years to be placed in service without having to demonstrate continuous efforts to complete the project.6 The tax credit for fuel cells, small wind energy and fibre-optic solar is subject to a similar phase-down schedule as solar, but the credit expires if construction does not begin until 2024 or later, or if the project fails to be placed in service before 2026.7 Combined heat and power, geothermal heat pump, and microturbine projects qualify for a 10 per cent credit provided that construction begins before 2024.8 Geothermal projects benefit from a permanent 10 per cent credit.9

-The second type of tax credit for renewables projects is the production tax credit.
-The production tax credit is available for investments in wind, biomass, geothermal, landfill gas, municipal solid waste, hydropower, and marine and hydrokinetic facilities.
-Unlike the investment tax credit, the production tax credit is claimed over a 10-year period beginning on the date the project is placed in service.
-The amount of the credit depends on the amount of energy produced, and is adjusted annually for inflation.9
+The second type of tax credit for renewable energy projects is the production tax credit.
+The production tax credit is available for investments in wind,10 biomass, geothermal, landfill gas, municipal solid waste, hydropower, and marine and hydrokinetic facilities.
+Unlike the investment tax credit, the production tax credit is claimed over a 10-year period beginning on the date that the project is placed in service.
+The amount of the credit depends on the amount of energy produced and is adjusted annually for inflation.11

 The value of production tax credits similarly varies depending on the asset class and year in which construction begins.
-For wind projects, the credit bottomed out at 40 per cent for projects that started construction in 2019, increased for projects that began or will begin construction in 2020 or 2021, and will abruptly expire for projects that do not begin construction before the end of 2021.10 The production tax credit is available for other eligible technologies without any phasedown if construction begins before the end of 2021.11
+For wind projects, the credit bottomed out at 40 per cent for projects that started construction in 2019 and increased to 60 per cent for projects that began construction in 2020 or 2021, and are currently unavailable for projects that did not begin construction before the end of 2021.12 The production tax credit is available for other eligible technologies, such as certain biomass facilities and geothermal facilities, without any phasedown if construction begins before the end of 2021.13

-Apart from tax credits, most of the equipment used in renewables projects qualifies for depreciation over an accelerated five-year period.12 Depreciation is an annual tax deduction for the wear and tear associated with equipment used in a trade or business.
-Certain renewable energy assets may alternatively qualify for immediate (i.e., 100 per cent) depreciation in the year in which the equipment is placed in service.13
+Apart from tax credits, most of the equipment used in renewable energy projects qualifies for depreciation over an accelerated five-year period.14 Depreciation is an annual tax deduction for the wear and tear associated with equipment used in a trade or business.
+Certain renewable energy assets may alternatively qualify for immediate (i.e., 100 per cent) depreciation in the year in which the equipment is placed in service.15

 Developers are rarely able to make efficient use of tax benefits, so they enter into what is effectively a bartering transaction with a tax-efficient investor (called a tax-equity investor) to whom the developer will allocate nearly all of the tax benefits in exchange for cash capital contributions for the project.

-There are three primary tax-equity financing structures in the US renewables market.
-They are the partnership flip, the inverted lease and the sale-leaseback.
+There are three primary tax-equity financing structures in the US renewables market: the partnership flip, the inverted lease and the sale-leaseback.
 As discussed further below, tax-equity financing is often used in combination with sponsor equity and debt to finance renewable energy projects.

 i Partnership flip

 Among other rules, the safe harbour requires the tax-equity investor to invest at least 20 per cent of its total expected investment upfront.
 In addition, at least 75 per cent of the total amount of the expected investment must be fixed in amount and certainty of payment.
-The safe harbour also requires the tax-equity investor to take neither more than 99 per cent of the tax items nor less than 5 per cent of the tax items.
-(There are no similar restrictions on cash sharing.)
+Some flip partnerships for wind facilities adopt a pay-go structure where some portion (up to 25 per cent) of investment is tied to production tax credits that the investor is allocated each year The safe harbour also requires the tax-equity investor to take neither more than 99 per cent of the tax items nor less than 5 per cent of the tax items.
+There are no similar restrictions on cash sharing.
 Further, the developer typically has an option to buy the tax-equity investor's interest at fair market value, but the tax-equity investor cannot force the developer to buy its interest.